Installation

 http://localhost:7755, you don't need to do anything.
 Thedocker-compose.ymlfile already sets a defaultORIGINofhttp://localhost:7755. - Network access: If you're accessing the app from another device on your network, set

-ORIGINto your server's IP address. - Reverse proxy: If you're using a reverse proxy with HTTPS, set
+ORIGINto your server's IP address so it's exposed. - Reverse proxy: If you're using a reverse proxy with HTTPS, set

 ORIGINto your domain.